 Step 1: Understand Scholarship Options in New Zealand

-Many scholarships recipients show what this looks like in practice.
+Many scholarship recipients show what this looks like in practice.
 Martha Jessica Munthali from Malawi used the Manaaki New Zealand Scholarship to fund her Master of Public Policy at the University of Auckland, describing how the scholarship covered full tuition and essential living costs so she could fully commit to her studies.
-Nohely from Ecuador received a Manaaki award worth around NZD 170,000 to study Supply Chain Management at Auckland University of Technology (AUT), including an English preparation course, tuition, insurance, airfare, and stipends.
+Nohely from Ecuador reported receiving a Manaaki award worth around NZD 170,000 to study Supply Chain Management at Auckland University of Technology (AUT), including an English preparation course, tuition, insurance, airfare, and stipends.

 Step 2: Meet Academic and English Language Requirements